Using public key authentication

 Note

-The SSH key format is not standardised, so it may be required to convert the keys depending on which servers you will be using.
+The SSH key format is not standardized, so it may be required to convert the keys depending on which servers you will be using.

 All SSH servers must support public key authentication, so any SSH server will work.
 It is important, however, to verify that public key authentication is not disabled.
 Refer to the documentation for your SSH server for instructions on how to do this.